nnirror/facet/README.md

 		- `$('example').randsamp().channels([1,3]).play(); // second channel only`
 		- `$('example').randsamp().channel(_.from([9,10,11,12,13,14,15,16]).shuffle().reduce(ri(1,8))).play(); // play on a random number of channels from 9-16`
 ---
+- **pan** ( _PanningFacetPattern_ )
+	- dynamically moves the FacetPattern between however many channels are specified in a seperate `.channels()` call.
+Without a call to `.channels()`, it will default to spatially positioning the FacetPattern between channels 1 and 2.
+	- The values in `PanningFacetPattern` should be between -1 and 1.
+Values beyond that will be clipped to the -1 - 1 range.
+A value of -1 will hard-pan the sound to the first active channel that is set via a `.channels()` call (or defaulting to stereo).
+A value of 1 will hard-pan the sound to the last active channel.
+Values between -1 and 1 will crossfade between all the specified active channels.
+	- example:
+		- `$('example').noise(n1).times(_.ramp(1,0,n1)).pan(_.sine(1,n1)).play(); // no channels are specified; defaults to stereo panning`
+		- `$('example').noise(n1).times(_.ramp(1,0,n1)).channels([1,2,4]).pan(_.sine(1,n1)).play(); // pans the noise around channels 1, 2, and 4`
+---
-- **play** ( _FacetPattern_ )
+- **play** ( _PlaybackFacetPattern_ )
-	- plays the FacetPattern as audio to your computer's currently selected default audio output device, at however many positions are specified in _FacetPattern_, as the global transport loops through a whole note.
+	- plays the FacetPattern as audio to your computer's currently selected default audio output device, at however many positions are specified in `PlaybackFacetPattern`, as the global transport loops through a whole note.
 If you want to use a different audio output device with Facet, simply select it as your computer's default audio output device.
-	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play.
+	- `PlaybackFacetPattern` should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play.
 	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
 You can supply a number, array, or FacetPattern as the argument.
 	- By default, the FacetPattern will continue to regenerate and play.
 To prevent it from regenerating, include a `keep()` operation.
 To stop playback, use the key command `[ctrl + .]` or press the stop button "■".
 	- example: